 Architectural home builders opt for handcrafted designs because of the customization options.
 You can bring in a touch of nature with designs featuring plants or animals.
 There is also the option of self-expression through the designs.

 For the greatest effect, create custom features with stained glass.
 It will look great as a sunroof or on one central window, much like having a statement wall.

 Bring your home to the 21st century with modern glass cabinets.
 Wood has and continues to be a fantastic option for cabinets.
 But, take it up a notch by incorporating glass in the design.
 A wooden cabinet with a glass door looks great.

 Glass cabinets also allow for displaying your favorite crockery, china, or serve ware.
 This provides a fantastic option to open shelves if you are not a fan of such.
 Use the same ideas for your bathroom cabinets.
 Make the glass more interesting with etchings.

 Glass can provide lots of functionality when renovating your home.
 What we like is the versatility it offers.
-You will find use for it in any room in the house.
+You will find a use for it in any room in the house.
 Further, custom designs like etching and staining further increase decor options.

-Glass surfaces, partitions and furniture will look great with any decor style.
+Glass surfaces, partitions, and furniture will look great with any decor style.
 Be mindful of the type of glass you choose, though.
-High traffic areas like the staircase and counter surfaces need strong glass.
+High-traffic areas like the staircase and counter surfaces need strong glass.
 You can get this from tempered glass.